aweeks8/Subtiligase-TM/README.txt

 transmembranedistances.py.
 Script for calculating the distance between subtiligase-capture N termini and transmembrane domains.

-Supplementary file.

-uniprot-human-2017.txt.
-A Uniprot flat file that can be used to run these scripts.

 Notes.

 Python scripts were run using Python 2.7 (www.python.org).
 All scripts include descriptive comments (marked by #) and headers with detailed instructions.